Frequently Asked Questions

 When identifying organisations that you could approach and partner with, have a think about organisations that have experience working with refugees and vulnerable people, connections with the broader community, and relationships with mana whenua in your area.

-We encourage people to be creative when bringing groups and individuals together to support refugee - the key point is to create an experience that helps refugees when they resettle in New Zealand.
+We encourage people to be creative when bringing groups and individuals together to support refugees - the key point is to create an experience that helps refugees when they resettle in NZ.

-HOST International Aotearoa might know of other organisations in your area that are interested in sponsoring refugees – so get in touch to find out what networks already exist.
+HOST might know of other organisations in your area that are interested in sponsoring refugees – so get in touch to find out what networks already exist.

 If your community organisation is not a registered legal entity or is too small to fulfil all the requirements for becoming an Approved Sponsor, we encourage you to contact HOST to discuss other ways that you might be able to support refugees and the Community Refugee Sponsorship programme.

-Sponsored refugees are resettled into a range of areas – since Community Refugee Sponsorship isn’t limited to any specific parts of the country, sponsored refugees will have the opportunity to settle almost anywhere in New Zealand, including outside of established resettlement areas.
+Sponsored refugees are resettled anywhere in New Zealand – since Community Refugee Sponsorship is not limited to any specific parts of the country, sponsored refugees will have the opportunity to settle almost anywhere in Aotearoa New Zealand, including outside of established resettlement areas.

 Sponsored refugees travel straight to their new communities when they arrive and are supported by their Approved Sponsors immediately.